-- Establish a blue ribbon panel of community leaders and technical experts to identify and secure sites for seven relay towers to ensure comprehensive, high-quality cell coverage in the islands.
-Utilize research already developed by OPALCO as a starting point. - Establish a separate blue ribbon panel assigned to review and assess all sources of island water and match those supplies with appropriate use destinations, regardless of location. - Maintain a strong local presence and advocacy with Washington State Ferry system to prevent costs from escalating, routes from disappearing, and added fees from making some business economically non-viable (e.g. transport of ag goods off or between islands; pricing visits to the islands out of average visitor spending thresholds; etc.). - Complete efforts to reduce "dwell time" in Friday Harbor by making key circulation improvements.
+- Maintain a strong local presence and advocacy with Washington State Ferry system to prevent costs from escalating, routes from disappearing, and added fees from making some business economically non-viable (e.g. transport of ag goods off or between islands; pricing visits to the islands out of average visitor spending thresholds; etc.). - Complete efforts to reduce "dwell time" in Friday Harbor by making key circulation improvements.
 Ensure reductions lead to increased ferry trip frequency and/or destination options within San Juan County.
 In conjunction with this effort, also consider: - Establishing and updating a ferry-related data almanac to track impacts to the local economy in comparison to ferry rates.
 This can periodically be used to argue for or against proposed changes to ferry operations and/or fares. - Developing a park-n-ride at the Friday Harbor airport that can serve both ferry and air travelers, especially during peak visitor season.
-Facility could be served by shuttle and provide additional tourist attractions such as a permanent year-round farmers market, hot air balloon rides, or other ideas deemed feasible. - Exploring the feasibility of establishing mixed sized ferry boat service to maintain trip frequency but limit costs during non-peak seasons. - Determine feasibility of adding bike lanes to key roadways county-wide.
-Consider using a tiered structure where priority transportation routes are updated first, so that performance can be measured before adding bike lanes to second tier roadways.
-Consider value proposition from both a tourism revenue-generating and alternative transportation perspective. - Continue to evaluate public transit opportunities, including formation of a transit district, with input from public and private sector providers and prospective users.
+Facility could be served by shuttle and

+- provide additional tourist attractions such as a permanent year-round farmers market, hot air balloon rides, or other ideas deemed feasible. - Exploring the feasibility of establishing mixed sized ferry boat service to maintain trip frequency but limit costs during non-peak seasons. - Continue to evaluate public transit opportunities, including formation of a transit district, with input from public and private sector providers and prospective users.
 At a minimum, establish regular transpiration service to and from ferry terminals to correspond to ferry schedule, and a regular airport shuttle.
 Consider using "mobile billboard advertising" to offset costs or generate revenue in support of operations.
 Expansion of the "rideshare" program may be another option worth pursuing. - Move toward greater sustainability by exploring potential of producing bio-fuel (diesel), and/or taking advantage of other emerging technologies such as desalinization.
 At a minimum, determine the feasibility of converting county and town public works fleets to energy efficient vehicles.

-S11: Capitalize on the rich variety of social-service organizations in San Juan County to help ensure prosperity through non-traditional channels.
+\$10: Capitalize on the rich variety of social-service organizations in San Juan County to help ensure prosperity through non-traditional channels.